-Her son Hendrix was celebrating his fifth birthday.
+Mum of one, Donné was faced with a dilemma when her son Hendrix was about to celebrate his fifth birthday.
 He’d also just started kindergarten at a largely no-dairy, no-wheat school.

 Insert *cough noise*.

 The day begins at 10am

 Donné says it was a straightforward process to begin with.

 “I found a really simple recipe online and I thought, it’s okay I can totally do this.
 No big deal.
 Plus, the blogger said it cost about $5 for 12 cupcakes.
 So, my thought process was: 21 kids in the class, feed the kids, feed the teacher and I am a hero all around.
 Not bad for $10.”

 It wasn’t until Donné hit her local Woolworths, that the real fun* began.

 “I work from home but had taken an hour off that morning to start on my list.
 So I went down to Woolies and found the basic stuff.
 It was all good.
 Then, as I was walking down the aisles I started throwing in a few extra things – you know to make it look pretty.
 So, in went the glitter and icing and the stars,” says Donné .

 “It wasn’t until I got to the checkout that I realised: hang on a second, I am not a baker.
 I don’t have beaters, I don’t have cupcake trays or Tupperware to take the cakes in, or even a cooling rack.
 So I went back down the aisle and grabbed all that stuff too.
 In my head I am thinking, it’s fine, I need these things, it will all work out.
 It’s only when I get through the checkout and I realise I have spent $107.”

 That’s way, way more than $5